ericksaddam/week-8-capstone_-ericksaddam/README.md

 ## 📞 Support

-For support, email your-email@example.com or create an issue in the GitHub repository.
+For support, email ericksaddam3@gmail.com or create an issue in the GitHub repository.

----

-**Built with ❤️ using the MERN Stack**